 Starting in 2025, we will offer an additional hour-long private group Zoom Q&A session with Orion's editor-in-chief Tajja Isen.
 This will occur outside your normal class meeting time at a time and date TBD, for no additional charge.
 It will be a time to peek behind the curtain and ask any general questions you might have about pitching, writing, publishing, and Orion.

-Tuition: This Zoom course is available for $600.
+This Zoom course is available for $600.
 Payment within five days of acceptance will guarantee your spot.
 Cancelations up until a week before the start of the course will result in a full refund.
 After that, refunds will be conditional on our ability to fill your spot before the course begins.
-We often have partial scholarships available if you want to inquire.

 How to Apply